 We do not maintain an office or employ personnel.
 Instead, we rely on the facilities and resources of our manager to conduct our day-to-day operations.
-Expense reimbursements to our manager are made in cash on a monthly basis following the end of each month.
+Expense reimbursements to our manager are made in cash on a quarterly basis.

 We will pay no management fee to our manager during the first year of the management agreement.
 Thereafter, we will pay our manager a management fee, payable solely in shares of our common stock, equal to the sum of 1.0% of our total equity up to \$2.5 billion and 0.75% of our total equity in excess of \$2.5 billion.
 Our manager will not be entitled to receive any additional performance or incentive compensation.
 The management fee will be calculated and payable quarterly in arrears.
 The management fee will be paid solely in shares of our common stock valued at the greater of (i) the volume weighted average market price of our common stock during the quarter for which the fee is being calculated, or (ii) the initial public offering price per share of our common stock set forth on the cover of this prospectus, before underwriting discounts and commissions.
-For purposes of calculating the management fee, our total equity means the sum of the net cash proceeds and the value of non-cash consideration from all issuances of our equity securities since inception, including operating partnership units (allocated on a pro rata basis for such issuances during the fiscal quarter of any such issuance) and shares of common stock issued to the manager as payment of management fees, less any amount that we pay for repurchases of our common stock and operating partnership units since inception.
+For purposes of calculating the management fee, our total equity means the sum of the net cash proceeds and the value of non-cash consideration from all issuances of our equity securities since inception, including operating partnership units and shares of common stock issued to the manager as payment of management fees (calculated on a daily weighted average basis), less any amount that we pay for repurchases of our common stock and operating partnership units since inception.
 This amount may be adjusted to exclude one-time events pursuant to changes in GAAP, and certain non-cash items after discussions between our manager and our independent directors and approved by a majority of our independent directors.
 Our total equity, for purposes of calculating the management fee, could be greater than or less than the amount of total equity shown on our financial statements.
-Our manager will use the proceeds from its management fee in part to pay compensation to its officers and personnel who, notwithstanding that certain of them also are our officers, receive no cash compensation directly from us.
+Our manager will use the proceeds from its management fee in part to pay compensation to its officers and personnel who, notwithstanding that certain of them also are our executive officers, receive no cash compensation directly from us.